The Excessive Fear of Stairs or Slopes

 Face Your Fear

 Every phobia is dealt with one step at a time.
-In this case, quite literally.
+In this case, literally.
 You can start by going up a staircase with just a few steps.
-Then, slowly, shift to a staircase that goes up one floor.
-Use the handrail on the side for support.
-Or, if you have a friend, take their help.
+Then, slowly shift to a staircase that goes up one floor.
+Use the handrail for support.
+Or, if you have a friend, accept their help.
 If you can trust your friend, share your fears with them, ask them to walk with you.

 Hold the Handrail